 The following are some examples of NIMBY reactions to two development projects.

 The construction of airports is a necessity; the preference for air travel continues to grow.
-Although the construction of airports pose a significant benefit to the overall community through employment opportunities, international connectivity, improve tourism, etc., NIMBYs will highlight the air pollution, increased traffic, noise generation, and height restrictions.
+Although the construction of airports poses a significant benefit to the overall community through employment opportunities, international connectivity, tourism, etc., NIMBYs will highlight the air pollution, increased traffic, noise generation, and height restrictions.

 The example below illustrates perfectly that some NIMBY reactions are unwarranted.
 Communities fear the unknown more than whether a project will generate positive or negative externalities.
 As indicated by Alice Sundberg, co-chair of the Regional Steering Committee on Homelessness, regarding the RainCity Housing example below: “It’s fear of the unknown, it’s fear of change.”

 RainCity Housing is a group that provides houses for people living with mental illness, addictions, and other challenges.
 As the organization prepared to open its housing facility in 2012, the organization faced immense backlash and opposition.

 Communities, business owners, and residents attended town-hall meetings to express their discontent and anger with the construction of the housing facility.
 The concern was that these tenants would pose safety concerns and attract drug dealers to the neighborhood.
 The project by RainCity Housing became so controversial that an executive director received a death threat.